epio/mantrid/docs/index.rst

     $ sudo pip install mantrid

-You can improve performance by using PyPy 1.7 [#]_ or greater.
+You can improve performance by using PyPy 1.7 or greater.
 Just use the pypy-specific pip to install it.

-.. [#] At the time of writing, 1.7 is not yet released, but a nightly build will work.
+At the time of writing, PyPy 1.7 is not yet released, but a nightly build will work.

 Quick start